matter-labs/zkSync-account-abstraction-template/README.md

 ## 💎 💎 💎 <span style="color:#c94d68"> Elhaj </span> 💎 💎 💎
+* before we go through the wheel account I highly recommend you to read [this](./will.md)
 # WillAccount:

 **Disclaimer**: The concept of the `Will` smart contract is not a new one, and I want to clarify that I've been contemplating and develop a version of it for around 8 months.
 An early version of this concept can be found on my GitHub repository [here](https://github.com/elhajin/WillSmartContract).now with zksync account abstraction It make it really practical.